kelvinninja1/codenvy.github.io/pages/configuration/docker-config.md

 {% include links.html %}

-Configuration is handled by modifying [che.env](https://github.com/eclipse/che/blob/master/dockerfiles/init/manifests/che.env) placed in the host folder volume mounted to `:/data`.
+Configuration is handled by modifying [che.env](https://github.com/eclipse/che/blob/master/dockerfiles/init/manifests/che.env) placed in the root of a host folder volume mounted to `:/data`.
 This configuration file is generated during the `che init` phase.
 If you rerun `che init` in an already initialized folder, the process will abort unless you pass `--force`, `--pull`, or `--reinit`.

 Each variable is documented with an explanation and usually commented out.
 If you need to set a variable, uncomment it and configure it with your value.
 You can then run `che config` to apply this configuration to your system. `che start` also reapplies the latest configuration.